hartzogw/AskRowdy-Jekyll/_posts/duration-of-grad-program/2022-7-6-average-completion-time-onlineprogram.md

     - prospective
     - new
 ---
 Depends on the student's schedule.
 It varies according to how many courses that you take per semester.
-See above for more details.